Industry Professional Instructors

 Ready to master Microsoft Excel?
 Uncover data insights with Pivot Tables, advanced formulas, and charts.
 Expedite tasks with macros and database functions.
 Learn time-saving techniques, earn certification, and advance your career.
 Become an Excel expert today in our hands-on courses.

 Start with the basics, including formulas, functions, graphs, formatting, and printing in our fundamentals class.
-In our intermediate course, learn more advanced functions for manipulating text and extracting information from databases, summarize data with Pivot Tables, and manage large databases.
+In our intermediate course, you’ll learn more advanced functions for manipulating text and extracting information from databases, summarizing data with Pivot Tables, and managing large databases.
 In our advanced training, expand on various LOOKUP functions, learn Data Tables and Goal Seek, and create basic macros to automate work.

 Get face-to-face interaction with an instructor and other students when you learn at our NYC campus.
 Courses are hands-on with a computer and software provided.